lrgr/munk/README.md

 #### Examples
 An example usage of HANDL can be found in `examples/HANDL-homolog-scores` where the HANDL homology scores between proteins in fission (Sp) and baker's (Sc) yeast is computed.
-You can run the example with `make all`, where the matrix of HANDL homology scores and HANDL embeddings with _Sc_ as the source and _Sp_ as the target will be computed and saved to `examples/HANDL-homolog-scores/output/sp-to-sc-scores-and-matrices.pkl`.
-Aslo, the matrix of HANDL homology scores and HANDL embeddings with _Sp_ as the source and _Sc_ as the target will be computed and saved to `examples/HANDL-homolog-scores/output/sc-to-sp-scores-and-matrices.pkl`.
+You can run the example with `make all`, where:

+*	The matrix of HANDL homology scores and HANDL embeddings with _Sc_ as the source and _Sp_ as the target will be computed and saved to `examples/HANDL-homolog-scores/output/sp-to-sc-scores-and-matrices.pkl`
+*	The matrix of HANDL homology scores and HANDL embeddings with _Sp_ as the source and _Sc_ as the target will be computed and saved to `examples/HANDL-homolog-scores/output/sc-to-sp-scores-and-matrices.pkl`
-The RKHS and regularized Laplacians used for HANDL embeddings are saved to `examples/HANDL-homolog-scores/output/feats`.
+*	The RKHS and regularized Laplacians used for HANDL embeddings are saved to `examples/HANDL-homolog-scores/output/feats`.

 -----
 ### Reference